Loading…

 US pensions

-If you hold a traditional Individual Retirement Account (IRA) or 401(k) plan, you continue to be able to convert it to a Roth IRA.
+If you hold a traditional Individual Retirement Account (IRA) or 401(k) plan, you could still convert it to a Roth IRA.
 Converting your traditional IRA to a Roth IRA will, for some taxpayers, create long-term tax benefits.
 This is because, generally speaking, subsequent withdrawals are not taxable and no minimum distribution is required each year after reaching age 73 (unlike for traditional IRAs).
-Conversions are taxable in the US at ordinary Income Tax rates and so will create a tax charge for 2023 that must be met by other sources of cash.
-However, given the flexibility that a Roth may bring, if you’re more suited to a Roth IRA from an investment perspective, you may wish to consider making the conversion now.
+Conversions are taxable in the US at ordinary Income Tax rates and will create a tax charge for 2024 that must be met by other sources of cash.
+However, given the flexibility that a Roth may bring, if you are more suited to a Roth IRA from an investment perspective, you may wish to consider making the conversion now.

 Where contributions into a 401(k) plan or traditional IRA also involve a period of foreign service, available foreign tax credits may be used to reduce the liability.
 Furthermore, no Net Investment Income Tax (NIIT) is due on any distribution, conversion or rollover to/from a Roth IRA account.